-The Corporation's dividend policy provides that the Company consider a dividend on a semi-annual basis.
-All decisions by the Company's Board of Directors regarding the payment of dividend are subject to its financial covenants as well as factors such as the Company's financial performance and cash requirements.
-Additionally, SJI's banking arrangements dissallow the Company from paying dividends aggregating in any one year, in excess of 25% of SJI's consolidated net profit for the preceding year.
+Up to March 14, 2012, the Company's dividend policy provided that the Company consider a dividend on a semi-annual basis.
+Since March 15, 2012, the Company's dividend policy provides that the Company consider a dividend on a quarterly basis.
+All decisions by the Company's Board of Directors regarding the payment of dividends continue to be subject to its financial covenants as well as other factors such as the Company's financial performance and cash requirements.
+Additionally, the Company's banking arrangements prohibit the Company from paying dividends aggregating in any one year in excess of either (i) 25% of the Company's consolidated net income for the preceding year, or (ii) 40% of the Company's consolidated net income for the preceding on the attainment of certain financial ratios.
+Although the Company has historically declared regular cash dividends on the Common Shares, there is no assurance that the Board of Directors of the Company will not reduce, defer or eliminate the dividend in the future.